material-motion/material-motion/concepts/plan-execution-pattern.md

 Separating plans of motion from their execution is important because:

-- It allows execution to occur in separate threads, processes, or workers.
+- It allows execution to occur in separate contexts.
 - Execution relies on code.
 Plans can be represented in rich user interfaces.
 Plans can also be sent "over the wire".

 ### A plan of motion